pulp/pulp_docker/docs/workflows/index.rst

 Workflows
 =========

-If you have not yet installed the ``pulp_docker`` plugin on your Pulp installation, please follow our :doc:`../installation`.
+If you have not yet installed the ``pulp_container`` plugin on your Pulp installation, please follow our :doc:`../installation`.
 These documents will assume you have the environment installed and ready to go.